 The conference process is an opportunity for people involved in a dispute (called parties) to meet face to face, where possible, and discuss the issues in dispute with a view to reaching agreement.
-The process might require more than one meeting and additional information to be obtained.
+The process might require more than one meeting and additional information to be provided.

-In general, each party will be asked to tell their side of the story.
 You should lodge any relevant documents or materials with SACAT before the conference.
 When you attend the conference, make sure you bring the lodged documents as well as any additional documents.

-It is important that you attend the conference.
+Conferences are about people talking to each other, so written submissions don't work.
 You may be assisted by an advocate in some circumstances.
 Support persons may also be allowed to accompany you to the conference.

 Parties must act in good faith

 SACAT requires that all parties involved in the conference act in good faith and make a genuine effort to participate and resolve the dispute.

 Any party who obstructs or delays the process, fails to attend a conference or fails to comply with a Rule or Order of SACAT may have a decision made against them.

 Conferences will generally be conducted in private, with anything said and done not being able to be relied on or referred to in subsequent proceedings, except with the consent of all parties.